-Performance Criteria Acceptable Solutions Performance Criteria P11 Signs located on or in the vicinity of a heritage item or heritage conservation area are to be designed and located so that they do not detract from the heritage significance of the building, place or streetscape.
-D11.1 Development is to comply with the requirements specified in Part C, Chapter 3 - Advertising Signs and Structures of the Development Control Plan.
-New signage should not detract from the heritage significance or architectural form of any heritage items or buildings in heritage conservation areas.
+Performance Criteria Acceptable Solutions P11 Signs located on or in the vicinity of a heritage item or heritage conservation area are to be designed and located so that they do not detract from the heritage significance of the building, place or streetscape.
+D11.1 In addition to other Development Control Plan provisions relating to signage, development is to comply with the following: New signage should not detract from the heritage significance or architectural form of any heritage items or buildings in heritage conservation areas.
 Signage should not obscure any significant original or early building details.
 The number, size, type and design of signs should not overwhelm the design of heritage buildings and should not result in visual clutter.
 Signage should be of a limited colour palette.
 The colour of new signage should be compatible with the predominant materials and colours of the heritage building or buildings in the conservation area.
 The number of signs for each building should be limited to specify appropriate number and type of sign - awning sign, under-awning sign, window sign, banner sign, a-frame, building identification sign.
 New signage should not conceal earlier significant signage that relates to a significant early use of the building.